 Z-Wave vs Z-Wave Plus

-In essence, Z-Wave and Z-Wave Plus are really just the same technology.
-Z-Wave being the classic communication protocol with its original features and Z-Wave Plus references to the additional features and capabilities of Z-Wave.
+In essence, Z-Wave and Z-Wave Plus are just the same technology.
+Z-Wave is the classic communication protocol with its original features and Z-Wave Plus references to Z-Wave’s additional features and capabilities.

-These features aims to further extend and strengthen the capabilities of Z-Wave technology.
+These features aim to extend further and strengthen the capabilities of Z-Wave technology.
 This will help support smart homes and even commercial automation applications even better and faster.
-With these new features, Z-Wave can further enhance the way it enable smart devices to cater automation needs especially for smart homes.
+With these new features, Z-Wave can further enhance how it enables smart devices to cater to automation needs, especially smart homes.

-You’ll know if the smart devices is certified with Z-Wave Plus through its logo.
+You’ll know if the smart devices are certified with Z-Wave Plus through its logo.
 To see Z-Wave Plus certified devices, visit the Z-Wave alliance site and look through the catalog of products.

 In general, users can expect great improvements when using Z-Wave Plus smart devices.
-With these features, Z-Wave Plus can provide longer battery life, faster operation, better RF range coverage and easier installation for Z-Wave smart devices.
-This will all the more help improve home automation that even the classic Z-Wave already has provided.
+Z-Wave Plus can provide longer battery life, faster operation, better RF range coverage, and easier installation for Z-Wave smart devices with these features.
+This will allow all the more help to improve home automation that even the classic Z-Wave already has provided.

 Is Z-Wave Plus backward compatible with Z-Wave?